Seneca-ICTOER/OPS345v2/docs/Labs/lab3.md

 The goal of this lab is to turn deb-router-1 into a DNS server that will provide answers for DNS queries regarding our local network as well as the Internet.
 Once it is properly configured we will configure all of our VMs to look to deb-router-1 for all DNS information.
 We will also be setting up Samba server at the end of this lab as this will provide a service that will be useful to us in Lab 4.

-As was mentioned at the end of Lab 3, we don’t necessarily need a local DNS server for Internet-based queries.
+As was mentioned at the end of Lab 2, we don’t necessarily need a local DNS server for Internet-based queries.
 We could use 8.8.8.8 or another publicly available DNS provided on the Internet for all of our VMs in our current network setup.
-But we are going to add that functionality so that you can learn how it is done because there are scenarios that require such a configuration and you won’t generally be relying on free resolvers.
+But we are going to add that functionality so that you can learn how it is done because there are scenarios that require such a configuration where you won’t be relying on free resolvers.

 What we can’t get from the Internet is local FQDN to IP translations and that is what we will be primarily focusing on in this lab.
 When we are finished, all of our VMs will be reachable by both the IP addresses that we assigned in Lab 2 as well as a Fully Qualified Domain Name that we will be establishing in this lab.

 It is important to note that the FQDNs that we will be using will be established by our new DNS server - they will be created and mapped as our DNS server is configured.
 These names have nothing to do with the current hostnames of our VMs at this point.
-Even though we will be using the same hostnames in our FQDN scheme, that is a decision that we are making to keep things simple and prevent confusion.
-But from a technical perspective, we could use whatever names we wanted for our FQDNs, regardless of what the hostnames are.
+Even though we will be using the same hostnames in our FQDN scheme, that is a decision that we are making to prevent confusion.
+But we could use whatever names we wanted for our FQDNs, regardless of what the hostnames are.

 Finally, we are going to use a simple Domain naming scheme where our backbone will be referred to as “ops345.org” and our subnets will be referred to as subdomains “cnet1.ops345.org” and “cnet2.ops345.org”.
 Again, these distinctions are not predetermined by the structure of our network.
 We are simply choosing to use them as a way of organizing our devices/subnets.
 As such, our routers will have two FQDNs each (one for each interface) and both will work for any connecting/testing purposes when we are done this lab.
 This will be important to remember in Assignment 1...